ehubbell/gitty/README.md

 ## Description
-The commands above will install the SDK to your local machine and make the `gitty` command available globally.
-You can then download any Github repository or subdirectory.
-For private repos, please make sure to add your `github_token` to the config file.

-## How it works
-The `gitty` commands downloads a copy of the main repository's tarball from Github, unzips it, formats it, and stores the formatted version in your cwd.
-Alternatively, you can pass in a `--path` parameter indicating where you want to install the repository relative to the current directory.
-As part of the formatting, we automatically remove the `.git` directory and the tarball file so you have a clean working repository.
+The Gitty CLI gives developers an easy way to download Github repositories and subdirectories directly to their local machine.
+It also gives developers an easy way to clone Github repositories and subdirectories to their own Github account.
+Depending on the functionality you need, Gitty accepts a variety of options to customize your experience.
+After installation, simply use the `gitty` prompt followed by one of the commands outlined below.
+Depending on outcome you need, Gitty accepts a variety of options

 ## Config File
-Gitty will look for a `.gittyrc` config file at the root of your file system and read the following variables:
+Gitty will look for a `.gittyrc` config file at the root of your file system containing your platform secrets.
+To expedite your work, you can use the `gitty config` to create and / or read that file.
+You can also pass the `--config` parameter to any command to specify a different path.
+For now, Gitty will interpret the following variables:

 ```
 # ~/.gittyrc